alirezarashidipp/ML/README.md

 Complicated

 We then extract a wide range of linguistic and structural features from the text and train the XGBoost model in a supervised learning setup.
 Once trained, the model automatically assigns readability labels to unlabeled tickets.

+We use the concept of expected value to convert XGBoost’s class probabilities into a single continuous score.

+For each Jira ticket, XGBoost outputs class probabilities such as:

+Poor → 30%

+Acceptable → 20%

+Good → 50%

+We assign numeric weights to each class:

+Poor = 0

+Acceptable = 1

+Good = 2

+Then we calculate the expected score as follows:

+((50 × 2) + (20 × 1) + (30 × 0)) / 2 = 60

+So the final score for this ticket is 60 (on a 0–100 scale).

+On the dashboard, we define thresholds to translate the continuous score back into qualitative labels:

+Below 20 → Poor

+Between 20 and 80 → Acceptable

+Above 80 → Good

+This approach allows us to use XGBoost’s probabilistic output to generate a smooth, interpretable quality score for each ticket — not just a discrete label.